jgraichen/redmine_dashboard/README.md

 This [Redmine](http://redmine.org) plugin adds an issue dashboard that supports drag and drop for issues and various filters.

-**Redmine Dashboard 2** is under development for Redmine 2.1.
+**Redmine Dashboard 2** is under development for Redmine 2.1 and newer.
 Development version is incomplete and may not be usable for production environment.

 Incomplete Features List
 ------------------------